petersellars/ansible-sanbox/learning/ansible_4_devops/ad_hoc/README.md

 Take a look at [ad-hoc.sh](./ad-hoc.sh) to see other ad-hoc commands.
 This can be run too to update the virtual machines in the Vagrantfile in this directory.
 There are ad-hoc commands to:
 * Install the NTP daemon, ensure it is stated and synchronise servers to the official time on the NTP server
 * Install Django on the Application Servers
+* Manage users and groups
+* Manage files and directories